Pet Cold Laser Therapy

 K-LASER therapy does not treat conditions; rather it stimulates the body’s inherent healing mechanisms via a process called photobiomodulation.
 Through a combination of different wavelengths, power and frequency of laser light K-LASER is able to achieve improved healing times, pain reduction, increased circulation and decreased swelling.
 Laser therapy has been utilized in human and animal medicine for many decades, however recent technical advances in laser miniaturisation has allowed laser therapy to be used for a wider range of patients.

-At Metro Paws Oak Cliff, we have seen first-hand the many benefits that laser therapy provides our patients.
+At Metro Paws Animal Hospital - Oak Cliff, we have seen first-hand the many benefits that laser therapy provides our patients.
 In fact, we believe in it so much, that laser therapy is now part of our post-surgery healing and pain management protocols.